CamsAvis/VRC-Calibration-Detection/readme.md

 3. Merge Calibration Detection (WD On/Off) with your avatar using AV3Manager

 How to Use:
-IsCalibrated is a bool that will be driven to True on completed calibration
+'HasCalibrated' is a bool that will be driven to True on completed calibration